Wednesday, June 26, 2013

 Title:

-It does appear word by word in the book but, like everything else, it takes a few paragraphs to actually describe its meaning.
-In short - McGeee is so saddened by his beloved's death that it makes him see the sea in a copper color.
-There also seems to be some biblical explanation of this but I'll leave it to Wikipedia to explain it.
+It does appear word by word in the book, but like everything else, it takes a few paragraphs to actually describe its meaning.
+In short, McGee is so saddened by his beloved's death that it causes him to see the sea in a coppery colour.
+There also appears to be a biblical explanation for this, but I'll leave it to Wikipedia to elaborate.

 Cover:

-One of those incredibly dull ones where names of the author and main protagonist are printed using larger font than title itself.
-I can see no link between the photograph and story so my guess would be that publisher was willing to spend as little as possible $$$ on the artwork and just bought the rights for some random photo.
+One of those incredibly dull ones where the names of the author and main protagonist are printed using a larger font than the title itself.
+I can see no connection between the photograph and the story, so my guess would be that the publisher was willing to spend as little as possible on the artwork and simply purchased the rights to a random stock photo.
 At least they were decent enough to state an author.
-He is Langdon Clay and this is his website where I was actually able to find this photograph - it's the first one of the gallery titled "Cars, New York City area, 1974 - 1975".
+He is Langdon Clay, and this is his website, where I was actually able to find this photograph - it's the first one of the gallery titled "Cars, New York City area, 1974 - 1975".
 You see, it truly has nothing to do with Florida or this book.

 Cool lines